Survival knife: Origins

-Some militaries (including Finland, the People's Republic of China, United Kingdom, Germany, Soviet Union and United States) have redesigned the bayonet used with their issued rifle to include survival knife features.
-Historically, bayonets had functioned poorly as field knives, due to being designed primarily to turn a rifle into a thrusting weapon and only secondarily (if at all) to work as a field knife.
+Some militaries (including Finland, Germany, the People's Republic of China, the Soviet Union, the United Kingdom, and the United States) have redesigned the bayonet used with their issued rifle to include survival knife features.

 The newer models function more acceptably for mundane tasks while remaining capable of being attached to the muzzle of a rifle.

-Features of a survival knife
+Features

 Survival knives are designed for work such as setting traps, cutting branches, carving wood, and skinning animals.
-Most survival knives have fixed blades that are 10 cm to 20 cm (3.9 - 7.9 inches) long with a full thick tang.
+Most survival knives have fixed blades that are 10 to 20 cm long with a full thick tang.

+Features, such as hollow handles, that could be used as storage space for matches or similar small items, began gaining popularity in the 1980s.
+Custom or semi-custom makers such as Americans Gil Hibben, Jimmy Lile, Bo Randall, and Chris Reeve are often credited with inventing those features.

 Survival knives made by Aitor, Lile, Parrish, Randall, or Reeve have hollow handles, which allow the user to store additional equipment in the handle.
 Some of these knives feature a compass in the cap.
 A hollow handle survival knife may have reduced strength and may break more easily when performing tasks such as chopping or batoning.

 On some survival knives, the spine or back of the blade is flat; allowing it to make a good hitting platform when pounding it with a hard stick to aid in splitting wood.

 Other models such as Lile's and Parrish's feature a serrated spine or in the case of Rob Simonich's and Strider Knives, a band (strapping) breaker near the tip.

 For survival knives that have a distinct flat spine with sharp 90 degree edges, the user can strike the spine edges against a ferrocerium rod to create sparks for fire starting purposes.

 If the knife has a strong tip, then the knife can also be used as a weapon for self defense.
 Some knives even include holes in the handle such that the knife can be fastened to a long stick and then it functions as a spear tip.
 The capability to mount the knife on a stick to create a spear allows the user to better hunt wildlife at a safer distance.

 The handle material of survival knives differs from one to the next and is determined primarily by user preference.

 Handle materials can be hardened rubber, wood, bone (horn), aluminium, polymer, or even metal, such as stainless steel in the case of the Aitor Jungle King I, or tool steel as used in the Chris Reeve One-Piece line.

 Makers like Lile, Strider, and Parrish often wrap these metal handled knives with cord which can be used in survival situations and in daily use provides a more comfortable and reliable grip.

 In a situation where the knife handle breaks, if the knife is full tang, users can also wrap the handle area of the tang with cord to create a functional makeshift handle and not lose the functionality of the knife.